Fujifilm XP140 vs Nikon D3400

 - More heavily discounted: Has been around for much longer (launched in August 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the D3400 emerges as the winner of the match-up (12 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the XP140 comes out slightly ahead of the D3400 (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm XP140 and the Nikon D3400 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.